jerrytigerxu/AVT-VC-DBMS/DBMS/POC/README.md

 ## TDD
 - ~~A) Establish Airtable connection and data retrieval (test the API call with cURL)~~
-- B) Test the API call through Wordpress
+- B) Test the API call through Wordpress (create a new PHP file and include it in functions.php)
 - C) Create a Wordpress shortcode (with PHP) to easily embed the dynamic table on any page
 - D) Dynamic updates - ensure the displayed table updates automaically when Airtable data changes + format the data for suitable display on Wordpress page